Sony Xperia XZ3 leaked photos suggest XZ2 could get early retirement

-It hasn't been long since Sony launched its XZ2 and XZ2 Compact earlier this February, but images of its next flagship phone have already allegedly been leaked.
+It hasn't been long since Sony launched its XZ2 and XZ2 Compact -- it was just this February, in fact -- but images of its next flagship phone have already allegedly been leaked.

 Another notable feature missing from the images is a prominent on-screen notch.
 A handful of popular Android phones and the Apple iPhone X have this, and it's interesting to note that if these images are legit, Sony decided to opt out of that trend as well.
 Other rumored specs of the Xperia XZ3 include a 5.7-inch display, a Snapdragon 845 processor and 64GB of storage with 6GB of RAM.

-The international tech tradeshow IFA 2018 kicks off next later this week, so it is possible that Sony will unveil the XZ3 phone there.
-However, the timing would be strange considering it just released the XZ2 six months earlier, so take these purported leaks with a heavy grain of salt.
+The international tech trade show IFA 2018 kicks off next later this week, so it's possible that Sony will unveil the XZ3 phone there.
+The timing would be strange considering it released the XZ2 six months ago, so take these purported leaks with a heavy grain of salt.

 Sony did not immediately reply to a request for comment.